NicholasDewberryOfficial/Dewber-Productivity-Godot_Ver-/README.md

 This was chaotic for the following reasons:
 - Sometimes tasks have a lot of master tasks, and chaining was impossible
-- Some tasks would bleed over from week to week, and thus
+- Some tasks would bleed over from week to week, and thus I'd have some tasks be repeated/lost.
-- No tagging system - I would have things for different classes all
+- No tagging system - I would have things for different classes all on the same doc.

+There's a couple of existing productivitiy softwares, but I still want to make something that's tailored to me.

 - I like super productivity, but hate the notifications/little annoying quirks
 - I like todo lists, but I want a little more power